Tips on how to fix handwriting? I can't doodle OR write nice for shit, and it makes me feel bad when I see the studyspo posts :(

 Handwriting is all about honing your fine motor skills.
 I learnt a little bit about paediatrics for my optometry course :) Generally if someone has poor handwriting or drawing skills, they didn’t develop fine motor skills correctly during the child developmental period.
 Sometimes this can show through incorrect pencil grip (source).

 Many people are stuck in a 4 finger type of grasp from failing to properly be taught how to hold a pencil.
 A lot of people report their hand tiring out after writing a lot for example.
-I personally have a perfect tripod grasp, and I could probably write something like five to six 1200 word essays in 2 hours with minimal strain and no pain.
-(I could probably write more, but I don’t think I’ve ever had to write more than five essays in a row like with English lol).
+I personally have a perfect tripod grasp, and I can write all three 1200 word essays in a 2 hour English exam with minimal strain and no pain.
+(I could probably write more even).

 So one way you can try improving your handwriting is to change your pencil grip to the tripod grip.
 The other thing is that holding the pencil you shouldn’t put any force into bending your fingers - a lot of people have that lateral tripod grasp (bottom right) where they press down and the last joint of your fingers bends inwards instead of forming a circle.
 The last thing to remember is that there shouldn’t be any wrist action when you write - you need to train your fingers to do the fine motor movement - that’s what they evolved to do (instead of your wrist, which can only do crude sweeping motions).

 The other benefits of the tripod grip is that it’s also easy for you to see what’s being written - some people’s hands cover their writing because of the way they hold their pencil, which of course is better for improving handwriting.